ludwigschmidt/nips17-dl-workshop-website/README.md

 3. Hyperparameter Optimization: A Spectral Approach
 *Elad Hazan, Adam Klivans, and Yang Yuan*
 4. Learning Implicit Generative Models with Method of Learned Moments
 *Suman Ravuri, Shakir Mohamed, Mihaela Rosca, and Oriol Vinyals*

+## Posters (11:45 - 1:30 and 3:00 - 4:00)
+The posters are listed in order of submission.

+- Rethinking Feature Discrimination and Polymerization for Large-scale Recognition
+*Yu Liu, Hongyang Li, and Xiaogang Wang*
+- (to be continued)

 # Call for Papers and Submission Instructions